UCKarl/UCKarl.github.io/_posts/shortstory/2017-01-14-TheSandman.md

 You draw closer, and you see his arm around her.
 She looks like you from behind.
 Her hair also blows in the wind.

 As you reach out to touch your ex-lover's shoulder, your doppelganger turns toward you.
 She has no face; eyeless and featureless.
 She has no face, yet you know she is beautiful.
 She.
 Has.
 No. Face.
-You should be horrified.
-But that is not what you feel.
-There are tears of sadness welling instead.
-You jerk your eyes toward your ex-lover as he abruptly stands.
+You are horrified, but there are also tears of sadness welling as well.
+Your eyes migrate toward your ex-lover as he abruptly stands.
 And with him the faceless doppelganger stroll away hand-in-hand as you open your mouth to shout.
+Or is it to scream?
 As hard as you try, no noise comes out.

 Enough.
 It is time to leave.
 I have told you as much.
 Let's go home, even though your bed is cold tonight.
 What's that?
 Of course, I'll stay a while and smile for you.
 I have one condition.
 Tomorrow night, it is my choice; I will insist on where to go.